RGayleJr/UROP-Cleaning/README.md

 1. Install NodeJS: https://nodejs.org/en/
 1. in the `frontend` directory, run `npm install`
-1. Install Python 3.6 (make sure pandas is installed)
+1. Make sure you have Python 3.6 or 3.7 installed (with Pandas)
 1. `pip install flask`
 1. `pip install flask-cors`